Our Story

 Within days of the disaster, over 5,000 volunteers registered to provide immediate psychological support to residents across the country.

-We received thousands of requests for help, and responded to each one with care and urgency—through dedicated service coordinators who matched each individual with a professional according to their needs and preferences.
+We received thousands of requests for help, and responded to each one with care and urgency—through dedicated service coordinators who matched each individual with a professional according to needs and preferences.

 Volunteers accompanied families from the very first moments—after receiving devastating news, in writing eulogies, during funerals, and afterward by offering emotional first aid to anyone in need, wherever they were in the country.